Center for International Earth Science Information Network (CIESIN) Columbia University

 Dr. Robert S. Chen

-Prior to joining CIESIN, Dr. Chen served on the faculty of the World Hunger Program at Brown University.
-He has held research fellowships at the National Center for Atmospheric Research in Boulder, Colorado, the International Institute for Applied Systems Analysis in Laxenburg, Austria, and the National Research Council in Washington DC.
-He served on the Steering Committee of the U.S. National Oceanic and Atmospheric Administration (NOAA) Postdoctoral Program in Climate and Global Change and on the Committee on Standards for Geographic Data of the Association of American Geographers.
-He received his PhD in Geography from the University of North Carolina at Chapel Hill and holds Masters degrees in Technology and Policy and in Meteorology and Physical Oceanography from the Massachusetts Institute of Technology.
-His undergraduate degree was in Earth and Planetary Sciences at MIT.
+Prior to joining CIESIN, Chen served on the faculty of the Alan Shawn Feinstein World Hunger Program at Brown University.
+He has held research fellowships at the National Center for Atmospheric Research in Boulder, Colorado, the International Institute for Applied Systems Analysis in Laxenburg, Austria, and the NRC in Washington, DC.
+He received his PhD in geography from the University of North Carolina at Chapel Hill and holds master’s degrees in technology and policy and in meteorology and physical oceanography from the Massachusetts Institute of Technology.
+His undergraduate degree was in earth and planetary sciences from MIT.

 de Sherbinin, A., R.S.
 Chen, and M. Levy.
 2007.
 What does climate change mean for the hazards community?
 Natural Hazards Observer XXXI (6):11–13.